Skip to content

 The Tradition of Molalla

 On October 10, 11, and 12, 1975, Valley Covenant Fellowship held its first family retreat at Molalla.
-It was an informal weekend for fellowship and fun, the first of the annual Molalla weekend retreats that continued until 1996.
-Many members over the years were baptized in the Molalla River.
+It was an informal weekend for fellowship and fun, the first of the annual Molalla weekend retreats that continued until the late 1980s.
+Over the years many members were baptized in the Molalla River.

 The First Pastor